Skip to content

 Vintage horse racing with two jockeys competing

 Created to mark the Festival of Britain, the race was named in honour of King George VI and Queen Elizabeth.
-It was conceived as a championship occasion, open to three-year-olds and older horses, run over a mile and a half on Ascot's round course.
-Supreme Court, trained by Evan Williams and ridden by Charlie Elliott, won the inaugural running.
-The King himself was too ill to attend; he died the following February.
+It was open to three-year-olds and older horses and run over a mile and a half on Ascot's round course, a championship test from the start.
+Supreme Court, trained by Evan Williams and ridden by Charlie Elliott, won the inaugural running, and illness kept the King away.

 Vintage horse racing scene at a British racecourse